savonet/book/installation.md

 branch only once they have been tested and reviewed.

-In order to install this version, you should first download the repository containing all the code, which is managed using the git version control system:
+In order to install this version, you should first download the repository containing all the code, which is managed using the git\index{git} version control system:

 ```
 git clone https://github.com/savonet/liquidsoap.git